markovica/cli-pcap-sweeper/README.md

 sudo usermod -aG docker $USER
 ```

-# Uninstall / reove the script
+# Uninstall / remove the script

 TODO - bellow is the list of files and modification performed by the installer, so remove manually for now
 * Bash shell wrapper file is deployed in ~/.local/bin/pcap-sweeper